robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 pandoc -D latex > template-peerj.latex
 ```

 This template can be adjusted, e.g. by defining Unicode encoding (see above), by including particular packages or setting document options (line numbering, font size).
-The template can then be used with the pandoc parameter `--template=pandoc-peerj.latex`.<br>
+The template can then be used with the pandoc parameter `--template=pandoc-peerj.latex`.

 The templates used for this document are included as Supplemental Material (see section _Software and code availability_ below).

 ## Styles for HTML and EPUB